tylerpearson/serverless-election-aws/README.md

 Currently, it uses `us-east-1` and `us-west-1`, but the Terraform templates can be easily adjusted to use more regions, if desired.
 [Latency-based routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-latency) is used in Route 53 to guide incoming requests to the user's closest AWS region.

 After the request comes into the region, [API Gateway](https://aws.amazon.com/api-gateway/) triggers a Lambda function that places the vote into an SQS queue.
 Downstream, a second Lambda function polls the SQS queue and saves the vote to the DynamoDB tables.
+These Lambda functions use the recently announced [support for Ruby](https://aws.amazon.com/blogs/compute/announcing-ruby-support-for-aws-lambda/).

 There are two DynamoDB tables.
 The first is `voters`, which contains information on all registered voters, including their voter id and state.
 It contains information on each voter (e.g. name, address, and state).
 The partition key is the `voter_id` attribute, which is a unique id generated for each voter that they use to cast their votes.
 The `voters` table is also the *source of truth* for all votes -- when a vote is saved, the voter's item in the table is updated with the candidate they voted for and the time they voted.
 A `global secondary index` also exists on this table called `state-candidate-index`.
 This projects the state and candidate attributes so results can be queried without requiring a scan on a table that contains hundreds of millions of items when all registered voters in the United States are loaded into the `voters` table.